 Learn how to keep honey bees

-We offer weekend courses in how to start keeping bees, particularly for those living in the Central, East and West Kootenays.
-Whether you want to keep just a pair of hives or are interested in starting a beekeeping business, this course will give you the knowledge and confidence to look after honey bees.
+We offer weekend courses in how to keep amd maintain bees, particularly for those living in the Central, East and West Kootenays.
+Whether you want to keep just a pair of hives or are interested in starting a beekeeping business, our courses will give you the knowledge and confidence to look after honey bees.

 We also offer periodic advanced courses at our farm geared towards specific issues, such as spring management, making increase, queen-rearing, integrated pest management, preparing hives for winter and more.
 Contact us directly for more information.

 - Questions & Answers